abbaspour/auth0-custom-domain-reverse-proxy-collection/nginx/README.md

 ## Prerequisites

 - Nginx installed on your system
-- Certbot installed for Let's Encrypt support (only needed if you want to use Let's Encrypt)
+- A valid domain name pointing to your server
-- A valid domain name pointing to your server (required for Let's Encrypt)
+- Environment variables set in `.env` file (created by Terraform)

 ## Configuration